PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
 3. Extend `passes/instance_norm_prepost_layout.py` with the bounded
-   `direct_post_transpose_side_squeeze` mode next.
-Reuse the proven core decomposition contract, preplan the local NHWC-to-NCHW compatibility adapter, and preserve the side Squeeze tensor/output contract.
-Leave the unary/Reshape and residual-ADD modes untouched until that unit is green.
+   Squeeze/unary/Reshape mode next.
+Reuse the proven core decomposition contract, preplan the second Reshape constant and output-name transaction, and preserve any required local compatibility edge.
+Leave the residual-ADD mode untouched until that unit is green.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.